QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 </blockquote>

 About the TP, this constructor was a bit tricky.
-I think instead of what I did you should test xMin and xMan, yMin and yMax but that's passing the tests so...
+I think instead of what I did, you should test xMin and xMax, yMin and yMax but that's passing the tests so...

 ```java